 8. Superman vs. Muhammad Ali

 When the Scrubb race comes to Earth in search of its greatest warriors, they challenge boxing legend Muhammad Ali to fight their greatest warrior to prove their race's supremacy.
 Superman disagrees, and so the stage is set for a boxing bout of intergalactic proportions.
 Adams and Giordano's excellent likeness of Ali combined with O'Neil's respect for the man make a superhero worthy of the Justice League out of the talented athlete.
 Without the power of Earth's yellow sun, the inexperienced Superman falls to Ali's perfect pugilism.
-Superman takes on the Scrubb Armada as Ali KO's their best champion in the ring.
+Superman takes on the Scrubb Armada as Ali knocks out their best champion in the ring.

 A visually sumptuous blockbuster of a comic book, this is fundamentally a story about strengths and weaknesses.
 O'Neil fearlessly shows a defeated Superman, humble in defeat and willing to work as part of a team to win the day.
 Is there a more vulnerable image than that splash page of a bruised Superman, boxing gloves still in hand?